Tendourisu/my-obsidian/论文阅读：GRS： Generating Robotic Simulation Tasks from Real-World Images.md

 1. scene comprehension using SAM2 for object segmentation and VLMs for object description
 2. matching identified objects with simulation-ready assets, and
-3. generating contextually appropriate robotic task
+3. generating contextually appropriate robotic tasks